Lecroma — Shaping a resilient future

 The two newest pressures

 Data centres — NSW's Investment Delivery Authority has endorsed 15 projects totalling $51.9 billion (March 2026), including the AirTrunk SYD2 facility at Kemps Creek which will be Australia's first 1 GW+ data centre.
 Workforce demand is concentrated in Western Sydney but draws from the same trades pool that supplies the Hunter / HCC REZ build-out.
-Defence — Garden Island Stage 2, Holsworthy + Western Sydney capital works ($508M, Jan 2026), RAAF Williamtown infrastructure and the AUKUS-driven NSW supply chain all peak in the same 2027–2030 window as the REZ construction stack.
+Defence — Garden Island Stage 2, Holsworthy + Western Sydney capital works ($508M, Jan 2026), RAAF Williamtown infrastructure, AUKUS supply chain, the RRJV Land Combat Vehicle corridor (Wagga–Albury–Wodonga) and the Benalla/Mulwala propellant facility upgrade all peak in the same 2027–2030 window as the REZ construction stack.
 The hypothetical full-progress aggregate exceeds the entire NSW construction industry capacity — which is the planning challenge.

 Picture beyond REZs